mend/renovate-ce-ee/docs/rbac.md

 Role Based Access Control (RBAC) allows API access using the underlying Source Code Management (SCM) platform's authentication and authorization, instead of the shared "admin token".

-Contrary to the use of the `MEND_RNV_API_SERVER_SECRET`, which provides a single "superuser" authentication token that must be shared between many users, this allows for per-user authentication, which can then be scoped to the individual's level of access on the given repositories.
+Contrary to the use of the `MEND_RNV_API_SERVER_SECRET`, which provides a single "superuser" authentication token that many users share, the use of RBAC allows for per-user authentication, which will then base the permissions available to the user based on their level of access on the given repositories.

-For example, when enabled, this would allow a user to send a GitHub Personal Access Token (fine-grained or classic) to the API.
+For example, when enabled, this would allow a user to send a GitHub Personal Access Token (fine-grained or classic) to the API, instead of the shared admin token.
 Mend Renovate Self-Hosted will take that token, confirm the permissions the user has, and restrict access based on those permissions.
 See the per-platform permissions matrices below for more information.

 ## How to enable

 To enable RBAC on your Mend Renovate Self-Hosted deployment, you will need to specify `env MEND_RNV_SERVER_RBAC_ENABLED=true`, or `mendRnvServerRbacEnabled` in the Helm chart.

 The RBAC functionality is available for both Community Edition and Enterprise Edition.
+See the platform support below.

 ### Supported platforms